cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 - an object literal with a `"sym"` key
 - a JSON string

-**Symbols** are [identifiers](#identifiers) that represent the name of variables, constants and wildcards.

-## Identifiers

-Identifiers are JSON strings that represent the names of symbols, variables, constants, wildcards and functions.
+Symbols are JSON strings that represent the names of symbols, variables, constants, wildcards and functions.

 Before they are used, JSON escape sequences (such as `\u` sequences, `\\`, etc.) are decoded.

-The identifiers are then normalized to the
+The symbols are then normalized to the
 [Unicode Normalization Form C (NFC)](https://unicode.org/reports/tr15/).
 They are stored internally and compared using the Unicode NFC.

-For example, these four JSON strings represent the same identifier:
+For example, these four JSON strings represent the same symbol:

 - `"Å"`
 - `"A\u030a"` **U+0041 `A‌` LATIN CAPITAL LETTER** + **U+030A ` ̊` COMBINING RING